Sharad1013/Quick-Solutions-/README.md

    npm install

 CREATE YOUR OWN .env FILE AND MAKE CHANGES IN YOUR CODE AS NEEDED.
+Have Added The File Structure Screenshots in the screenShots Section.
+Feel Free to Check It Out.

 Usage :
 To start the project, run: